When it does, however, the average increase is 49%.

-Or Misfit Wearables.
+Or Toggl.
 Where am I suppose to click now?

 It’s impossible to say which color converts the best.
 Similarly, there’s no “guaranteed best” font type or size for a call to action (or where it should be located on the page, something detailed later.)